radiilab/Video-Conference/README.md

 In the App.js change up the version of the deployment to match the ngrok system this is basically utilizing test url to deploy for the time being

+**Note:
+there is only support for es 2015 standard sytle of coding do watchout for changes.